Scrap Tire Law Enforcement Grants

 Nominating Procedures: Grant applications are approved for funding by the EGLE Director based on eligibility and criteria in the grant application package.

-Deadlines: Grant deadlines are announced for each grant cycle, typically in August.
+Deadlines: Grant deadlines are announced for each grant cycle.
+Grant applications are typically made available in the summer.

 Timelines: The application review and funding process generally takes about four months.
 All projects funded must commence prior to September 30 of the fiscal year in which they are awarded and must proceed in a continuous manner.
 Typical projects must be completed within 18 months of the start date.